 Postural Orthostatic Tachcyardia Syndrome (POTS) Studies

 Ivabradine is clearly a drug that’s begging for a good randomized trial.
 Thus far two prospective open-label trials, three retrospective cohort studies, and eight case reports have examined its efficacy in POTS.
 All have been successful but none are large or rigorous enough for prime time.

 A June 2018 review concluded that Ivabradine lowered HR and provided symptomatic relief of POTS without affecting blood pressure.
 A 2018 retrospective analysis found Ivabradine (0.1 mg/kg twice daily) improved symptoms in almost 70% of adolescents.

 A 2015 study on just eight patients found Ivabradine (7.5 mg) significantly slowed their heart rates both at rest and during tilt without producing significant adverse effects.
 That study noted that beta-blockers (propanolol, atenolol) can slow the heart rate in POTS as well, but often at the cost of increased fatigue, sleep disorders, and impotence.
 Those side-effects are apparently not a problem with Ivabradine.

 A 2010 case series found the drug reduced symptoms in 55% and fatigue in 70% of POTS patients.
 The study found a low dose formulation (2.5 mg od) the most effective for most patients.
 The study suggested that Ivabradine may be more effective in some people when taken in conjunction with midodrine or fludrocortisone.

 Ivabradine was also effective in a disorder which mimics POTS called vasovagal syncope where an exaggerated sinus rhythm and elevated heart rate can occur.

-A small POTS Ivabradine trial (n=20) underway at the University of San Diego should be finishing up about now.
+As of 2018 a small POTS Ivabradine trial (n=20) underway at the University of San Diego was underway.

 More on Ivabradine From Health Rising